Zero is the Only Acceptable Number

 Traffic Safety Education Program

 For many years, SJTPO has had a robust behavioral focus, with a strong emphasis on safety education.
-SJTPO collaborates with a number of organizations on programs that address different facets of safety.
+SJTPO collaborates with federal, state, county, municipal, schools, and private organizations on programs that address different facets of traffic safety.
 SJTPO has been heavily involved with Share the Keys, a high school program that works to educate parents and encourages active involvement with their new teen drivers.
 Belts on Bones is a fun program, designed for early elementary school students, that teaches the importance of proper seat belt use.
 This same program has been modified to incorporate school bus safety, known as Belts, Bones, and Buses.
 In addition, SJTPO has developed its own safety programs, one such program is Most Dangerous Places, a high school initiative that presents the real risks of unsafe driving practices and occupant protections, the safety features of their vehicles, and touches on defensive driving tactics.
 Another SJTPO-developed program, Car Crashes, It’s Just Physics, teaches students about the crash dynamics and the physical impact of crashes on the body.

 Contact Jennifer Marandino at email@example.com for more information

-For the infrastructure component, work has been to develop a robust, yet intuitive, project application process.
-SJTPO’s Local Safety Program will generate safety infrastructure projects by guiding applicants through a five-step process: selecting a location; identifying the problem; determining an appropriate safety improvement; measuring its effectiveness, and checking for barriers to implementation.
-The Local Safety Program leverages federal Highway Safety Improvement Program (HSIP) funding, which was continued as a core Federal-aid program in the current new transportation reauthorization bill, Moving Ahead for Progress in the 21st Century Act (MAP-21).
+For the infrastructure component, work has been done to develop a robust, yet intuitive, project identification process.
+SJTPO’s Local Safety Program generates data-driven safety infrastructure projects by guiding applicants through a five-step process: selecting a location; identifying the problem; determining an appropriate safety improvement; measuring its effectiveness, and checking for barriers to implementation.
+The Local Safety Program leverages federal Highway Safety Improvement Program (HSIP) funding, which was continued as a core Federal-aid program in the current transportation reauthorization bill, the Infrastructure Investment and Jobs Act (IIJA).
 Its purpose is to achieve a significant reduction in fatalities and serious injuries on all public roads.
 This includes roadways not on the federal aid system, regardless of ownership.
 The HSIP emphasizes a data-driven, strategic approach to improving highway safety.